 Best Ways to Prevent Injury During Exercise

 Stretching your muscles following warm up and during your workout will allow you to increase your flexibility.
-This increase in mobility will allow for you to perform better and minimize the risk of an injury.
-You should stretch all the muscles you’ve challenged throughout your exercising again afterwards.
+This increase in mobility will allow for you to perform better and minimise the risk of an injury.
+You should stretch all the muscles you’ve challenged throughout your exercising again afterwards to prevent injury.

 Staying hydrated is an important part of working out.
 When dehydrated you’re more likely to cramps and dizziness.
 The suggested guidelines for drinking water before, during and after exercising is:

 - Drink 500ml of water 2 to 3 hours before you begin exercising

 - Drink 250ml of water 20 to 30 mins before you start and during your warm-up

 - Drink 250ml of water every 15 mins during exercising

 - Drink 250ml of water no more than 30 mins after you exercise

 Vary your workouts

 Even if you love yoga, alternate it with other programs, such as dancing, tennis, or water aerobics.
 The variety will work different muscle groups, prevent boredom, and give your body a chance to recover between sessions.